Will the Thunder cover the spread vs. the Warriors? Promo Codes, Betting Trends, Records ATS

 Thunder vs. Warriors: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Golden State Warriors (6-6) are 2.5-point underdogs as they attempt to break a four-game losing streak when they host the Oklahoma City Thunder (7-4) on Thursday, November 16, 2023 at Chase Center.
-The contest airs at 10:00 PM ET on NBA TV, NBCS-BA, and BSOK.
-The point total in the matchup is set at 227.5.
+The Golden State Warriors (6-7) are underdogs (+1.5) as they attempt to end a five-game losing streak when they host the Oklahoma City Thunder (8-4) at 8:30 PM ET on Saturday, November 18, 2023 at Chase Center.
+The contest airs on NBCS-BA and BSOK.
+The matchup's point total is 232.5.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!